alanwsmith/doc-write-image-loader/CHANELOG.md

 - Unforunately, no Changelog notes were kept prior to this point.

-    Gotta lock at the Git Logs and parse thru those.
+    You'll have to look at the Git logs and parse thru those to see specific changes.